fltk/fltk/README.bundled-libs.txt

     $ cd src
     $ cp nanosvg.h nanosvgrast.h /path/to/fltk-1.4/nanosvg/

   This library does not have its own build files since it is a header-only library.
-The build is included in FLTK where necessary.
+The headers are included in FLTK where necessary.

   The following files need special handling: